kmKowdz/BBCI-Prototype/README.md

         <p>docker-compose up</p>
     </blockquote>

-This command starts all BBCI components in separate containers.
+This command starts all BBCI components in separate containers:

+sawtooth-rest-api \
+sawtooth-shell \
+intkey-tp-python-local \
+sawtooth-settings-tp \
+sawtooth-devmode-engine-rust \
+sawtooth-validator

 The available HTTP endpoints are: